Royal-Navy/design-system/packages/documentation/library/pages/index.md

 <!-- Update card -->
 10th July 2019
-### Standards v1.00 released
+### Standards v1.0.0 released
-This initial launch includes the new Standards website providing ‘get started’ guides for designers and developers, styling and component usage guidelines, and information about Standards for Navy stakeholders.
-Please [get in touch](/contact) with us if you have any feedback.
+This launch includes the new Standards website providing ‘get started’ guides for designers and developers, styling and component usage guidelines, and information about Standards for Royal Navy stakeholders.
+Please [get in touch](/contact) if you have any feedback.

-## Contact the team
+## Contact us
-Contact the team to understand more about Standards, request a new component or if you have a question.
+Contact the NELSON Standards team to understand more about design in the Royal Navy, request a new component or for questions and feedback.
 [Contact](/contact)